 I would say they don’t have to be teachers, but having fellow teachers as part of your personal learning community is really nice because they “get it” like others can’t.

-If you are looking for a community like this, you may want to get involved in one of our Teacher Circles – which are personal learning communities of teachers in similar circumstances.
-Email me if you are interested to find a group that fits you.
+If you are looking for a community like this, you may want to get involved in one of coaching groups for teachers.
+Find a time on my calendar if you are interested to find a group that fits you.

 Whether it’s a Teacher Circle or another personal learning community, I hope that you can find and cultivate a group of fellow teachers whom you can get real with so that you can grow in your own wholeheartedness.